Malharhak/Startup-Test/README.md

 ###Diversity

-> TODO (Hiring diverse people to having a "boy's club" making all the decisions, and to avoid some people feeling left out.
+> TODO (Hiring diverse people to avoid having a "boy's club" making all the decisions at the top, which often lets a lot people feeling left out, discouraging them in many ways.
 Diversity brings new ideas and creativity)

 ###Sane Working Conditions

-> TODO (Check that the workplace is safe for people, both physically and psychologically.
-Check that people can work without being disturbed too much)
+Check that the workplace is safe for people, both physically and psychologically.
+Check that people can work productively without being disturbed or harassed, and check that you have good desk setups that won't break people's back if you can afford it.
+See this great article on [Computer Workstation Ergonomics](http://blog.codinghorror.com/computer-workstation-ergonomics/) by Jeff Atwood

 ###Improve Culture